 I’ve given this example to illustrate two things:

 1. Breakfast can be very inexpensive.
-Remember if you are feeding girls, many don’t eat breakfast at home.
-They will most likely not develop a huge appetite for breakfast when they are away from home, so less is more when planning for breakfast.
-If the day is filled with physical activity and you want to start out with a big meal, you may also consider supplementing with a mid-morning snack and serve a light breakfast.
+Remember if you are feeding girls, many don’t eat breakfast at home, so less is more when planning for breakfast.
+If the day is filled with physical activity and you may want to start out with a big meal, or consider supplementing with a mid-morning snack (chocolate pb protein bites below) and serve a light breakfast.

-2. To show how I break down expenses and map out a budget.
-With paper costs in 2018, I estimate a simple breakfast of yogurt, fresh fruit, granola for topping, yogurt (not eaten as cereal), and milk will cost about $2.75 per person, including paper products.
+2. Budgeting each meal is key.
+With paper costs in 2024, I estimate a simple breakfast of yogurt, fresh fruit, granola for topping, yogurt and milk will cost about $2.75 per person, including paper products.

-If you are serving a cooked breakfast, plan on another $1-2 per person if you are not including breakfast meat such as bacon, ham or sausage.
+If serving a cooked breakfast, plan on another $1-2 per person if you’re including breakfast meat such as bacon, ham or sausage.
 Meat adds a significant cost to meals.
-If you are on a tight budget, a better menu for the budget conscious (for hot breakfast) is pancakes and scrambled eggs, syrup, and fruit (if affordable).
+If you are on a tight budget, a better hot meal plan: pancakes, scrambled eggs, syrup, and fruit.
+The eggs will serve as protein and help keep the campers filled up longer and usually are considerably less than the cost of meat.

 HELP